DhruvThakral/stock-prediction-ai-app/Stock Prediction AI app/README.md

 Head over to https://vitejs.dev/ to learn more about using vite

-IMPORTANT : I made this project by using OpenAI's ChatGPT .
-Even at this time i am not much knowlege of JS.
-            Prompt Engineering helped me alot.
+IMPORTANT: I made this project using OpenAI's ChatGPT.
+While making the project, I didn't have much knowledge of JavaScript.
+Prompt engineering helped me a lot.